maryam958/CommerceAPI/README.md

 }
 ```
 🔗 Email Confirmation Flow
-After registration, a confirmation email is sent.

-The user must click the confirmation link to activate their account.
+Upon successful registration, a confirmation email is automatically sent to the user’s provided email address.
+To activate the account, the user must click the confirmation link included in the email.

+Important:
+- The account remains inactive until the email is confirmed.
-Without confirmation, they cannot log in or re-register with the same email.
+- Users cannot log in or re-register using the same email until the confirmation is completed.

 #### 📷 SignUp API
 ![SignUp Request & Response](./imgs/signup_req_res.png)